-The word “Tantra” in the Sanskrit-English Dictionary means the leading, principal, or essential part, a system or framework, a doctrine, rule, theory, scientific work, or a class of works teaching magical and mystical formularies.
+Tantra means the leading, principal, or essential part, a system or framework, a doctrine, rule, theory, scientific work, or a class of works teaching magical and mystical formularies.
 Tantra is usually not associated with the Rigveda, although it is a key feature.
-The Rigveda is the teaching of the Superintendent of Schools, and is not about magical and mystical formularies, but a system for humans to be happy upon the earth, a way to live in peace for attaining a state of Heavenly Bliss.
+The Rigveda is the teaching of the Superintendent of Schools, and is not about magical and mystical formularies, but a system for people to be happy upon the earth, a way to live in peace and attain the heavenly state.

-Another feature of Tantra is the correlation between macrocosm and microcosm, heaven and earth.
+There is the correlation between macrocosm and microcosm, heaven and earth in Tantra.
 Heaven and earth are outside of us for a place to exist and aspire to, and inside of us.
-The body has a limited lifetime, but the “I” will go on to be reborn with a new skin.
-The merry-go-round of life is called a chakra, in Sanskrit the word is written as “cakra” and it means a circle or a cycle.
+The body has a limited lifetime, but the soul will go on to be reborn with a new skin, on the endless merry-go-round.

-In the literature you will find reference to five, seven, or more chakras located in the human body.
-They are referred to as mystical circles and are areas of greater psychic nerve ganglia than elsewhere in the body.
-The most prevalent theory is that seven chakras connect to a psychic channel in the backbone, the first chakra being located at the base of the torso and the seventh at the crown of the head.
+In the literature, you will find reference to five, seven, or more chakras located in the human body.
+These are mystical circles and are areas of greater psychic nerve ganglia than elsewhere in the body.
+The most prevalent theory is that seven chakras connect to a psychic channel in the backbone, with the first chakra being located at the base of the torso and the seventh at the crown of the head.